collegevine/lightMLFlow/README.md

     place and get the benefit of linked Git commits in the MLFlow UI without actually needing any of the `MLProject` infrastructure or setup steps.
+-   For artifact and model logging, `lightMLFlow` logs R objects directly so that you don’t need to worry about first saving a file to disk and then copying it to your artifact store.

 ## Known Issues / Future Work